ritikamehra/CarCrashAnalysis/README.md

 # CrashAnalysis
 ## Goal:
-Develop a spark application that analyzes the given data on the following points:
+Develop a spark application that perform the below analysis on given data and store the results for each analysis:
 1. Analytics 1: Find the number of crashes (accidents) in which number of persons killed are male?
 2. Analysis 2: How many two wheelers are booked for crashes?
 3. Analysis 3: Which state has highest number of accidents in which females are involved?